-The Board of Directors met seven times and acted by unanimous written consent two times during the fiscal year ended December 31, 1998.
-Each incumbent director attended, in person or by telephone, all the meetings of the Board of Directors and committees of the Board of Directors on which he served during such fiscal year.
+The Board of Directors met 4 times in person and 4 times telephonically during the fiscal year ended December 31, 1999.
+Each incumbent director attended, in person or by telephone, at least 75% of the meetings of the Board of Directors and committees of the Board of Directors on which he served during such fiscal year.

 The Board of Directors has an Audit Committee, a Nominating Committee and a Compensation Committee.
-The Audit Committee met one time during the last fiscal year and the Compensation Committee met two times during the last fiscal year, and otherwise their respective responsibilities were assumed by the full Board of Directors.
+The Compensation Committee met 2 times during the last fiscal year, and otherwise their respective responsibilities were assumed by the full Board of Directors.

 Audit Committee.
-The Audit Committee of the Board of Directors, consisting of Herbert McDade Jr., Richard Power and Richard Sperber, oversees the appointment and reappointment of independent accountants for the Corporation from time to time and addresses matters of accounting policy with such accountants.
+The Audit Committee of the Board of Directors consisting of Herbert McDade Jr., Richard Sperber and Richard Power, oversees the appointment and reappointment of independent accountants for the Corporation from time to time and addresses matters of accounting policy with such accountants.
 The Audit Committee also oversees management's response to and implementation of accounting policy and practice recommendations.
 The Audit Committee is responsible for the reporting of significant events to the Board of Directors with respect to the above audit issues.
+Mr Sperber will not serve as a director of the Company after the 2000 annual meeting and another independent director will be selected to replace him on the Audit Committee.

 Compensation Committee.
-The Board of Directors also has a Compensation Committee, of which Marvin E. Rosenthale, Ph.D., Herbert McDade, Jr., and Steve H. Kanzer, C.P.A., Esq. are members.
-The Compensation Committee reviews and makes recommendations concerning executive and general compensation matters and administers the 1998 Plan together with the Board of Directors.
+The Board of Directors also has a Compensation Committee, of which Marvin E. Rosenthale, Ph.D.; and Herbert McDade, Jr. are members.
+The Compensation Committee reviews and makes recommendations concerning executive and general compensation matters and administers the 1998 Option Plan together with the Board of Directors.

 Nominating Committee.
-The Nominating Committee, consisting of Robert J. Capetola, Ph.D., Steve H. Kanzer, C.P.A., Esq. and Max Link, Ph.D., has the authority to designate the nominees for director at each annual meeting of the stockholders of the Corporation, to fill vacancies on the Board of Directors occurring between such annual meetings and to evaluate the performance of the Corporation's directors.
+The Nominating Committee, consisting of Robert J. Capetola, Ph.D.; and Max Link, Ph.D., has the authority to designate the nominees for director at each annual meeting of the stockholders of the Corporation, to fill vacancies on the Board of Directors occurring between such annual meetings and to evaluate the performance of the Executive Officers.
+The Nominating Committee does not consider nominees recommended by stockholders.